Skip to Main Content

 Where Mission Street Meets Mexico City

 The southern end of Mission Street operates differently from the neighbourhood's more trafficked northern blocks.
 Fewer tourists, more regulars, and a dining rhythm set by the community rather than by reservation apps.
 El Buen Comer sits in this stretch at 3435 Mission St, and the name is the first honest signal about what to expect: in Spanish, it means simply "eating well."
-There is no hedging in that promise, and the cooking does not hedge either.
+There is no hedging in that promise, and the cooking follows through.

 Mexico City-style homestyle cooking occupies a specific position in San Francisco's Mexican dining scene.
 It sits at a remove from the Tex-Mex and Cal-Mex registers that still dominate much of the city, and equally apart from the tasting-menu format that defines ambitious Mexican restaurants further up the price ladder.
 Think instead of the kind of meal you would find in a Mexico City fonda: dishes built for sustained eating, anchored by stewed proteins, handmade tortillas, and salsas that carry real acidity and heat.
-El Buen Comer operates in that tradition, and its 2024 Michelin Plate recognition confirms that the tradition is being executed at a level worth travelling across the city to experience.
+El Buen Comer operates in that tradition, and its Michelin Plate recognition in 2024 confirms that the tradition is being executed at a level worth noticing.

 The Rhythm of the Meal